abelbakk/crappital/README.md

 Additionally, I've had to make some changes to the application itself to make it viable for this environment:

-- the client previously generated its API classes by asking the server for an `openapi.json` before it began its own build process; this had to be changed because having the client depend on the server in such a way is a bigger headache that I wanted to handle here (it's also probably not the best design choice): now it uses a hardcoded openapi.json
+- the client previously generated its API classes by asking the server for an `openapi.json` before it began its own build process; this had to be changed because having the client depend on the server in such a way is a bigger headache than I wanted to handle here (it's also probably not the best design choice): now it uses a hardcoded openapi.json
 - I've added prom-client to the server and exposed default metrics through `/metrics`
 - I've added some tests to the server (`server/tests/services/currencyService.test.ts`) so that there are some tests to run